When Is the Next Lunar Eclipse?

 August 2, 2027

-Totality crosses North Africa, the Mediterranean, and the Middle East.
-Over 6 minutes of totality in parts of Egypt — one of the longest total solar eclipses of the 21st century.
-Expected to draw millions of eclipse chasers to Egypt and Morocco.
+Totality crosses southern Spain, North Africa, the Mediterranean and the Middle East — the second of three solar eclipses visible from the Iberian Peninsula in three consecutive years.
+Over 6 minutes of totality in parts of Egypt, one of the longest of the 21st century.
+Expected to draw millions of eclipse chasers to Spain, Egypt and Morocco.

 ECLIPSE FAQ